jemdhb/Demultiplex/Assignment-the-first/demultiplex_notebook.md

 I felt 2.8 hours was quick enough to proceed and created my sbatch script

-added argparse
-tried running for 1 min outside of sbatch to see if anything happened, no errors so i proceeded.
+- I tried running my script for 1 min outside of sbatch to see if anything happened, no errors so I proceeded.

 ## Actual run

 Actual run was two times faster than predicted :heart:

 ```bash
 Command being timed: \
 "python part3.py\